 Q4.
 Will the HotWire App work on my iPhone, iPad or Apple device?

 Q5.
-Which HotWire do I need to use the App?
+Tekin has 3 different HotWire devices, which HotWire do I need to use the Android App?

 A6.
 OTG is an addition to normal USB that allows one USB device to control another USB device.
 Basically OTG allows your phone/tablet to be a client when connected via USB to a computer, but OTG allows that same phone/tablet to be the host when certain USB devices get connected to it (because your phone/tablet is essentially a computer itself).
 OTG is built into the new V2 HotWire.

 Q7.
-Where can I find the proper cable to connect my Android device to my HotWire?
+Where can I find the proper OTG cable to connect my Android device to my HotWire?

 A7.
 There are many electronics stores that provide a variety of adapters and cables that can work.
 But because not all phones/devices are the same connector-wise, you'll have to find on that fits your specific device on one end, and either the HotWire or a USB adapter on the other. *Note* Some USB adapters are made only to charge a device, not to transmit data.
 A good rule of thumb is that if it mentions USB OTG then it will carry data and power through it, which is what the HotWire requires.